Rural Homes

 Smart Controls and Zone Heating

 Inspire Home Automation offers calendar thermostats designed specifically for holiday lets.
-These integrate with booking platforms to automatically adjust heating based on reservation schedules while restricting guest access to core settings.
+These integrate with booking platforms to adjust heating based on reservation schedules while restricting guest access to core settings.
 This prevents guests cranking heating to maximum and leaving windows open.

 Alternative systems include Tado’s geofencing and weather adaptation (£150-£250), Hive’s multizone control (£180-£300), Google Nest’s self-learning schedules (£200-£250), and Honeywell Evohome’s multiroom management (£350-£500).